mnahmou/EE282/final_project_report.md

-# EE282 Transcriptomic Analysis of Noirmal and Glaucomatous Human Optic Nerve Head tissue
+# EE282 Transcriptomic Analysis of Normal and Glaucomatous Human Optic Nerve Head tissue
 Glaucoma is the leading cause of irreversible blindness worldwide, and is characterized by progressive vision loss due to pressure-mediated damage to retinal ganglion cell axons, which all pass through the optic nerve head before innervating visual targets in the brain.
 Both neuronal and glial cell populations in this region display profound, often heterogeneous changes in several models of glaucoma.
 Therefore, the optic nerve head is an important region of cellular and molecular changes, although the transcriptomic changes in human glaucoma have never been identified at the single cell level.